1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Sindh was annexed by the British in 1843 after the battles of Miani and Dabo.

-52. The conquest of Sindh was carried out under the command of:
+52. The conquest of Sindh was carried out under the command of__________.

 A) Sir John Keane